abheejain/aws-bootcamp-cruddur-2023/journal/week6.md

 - Frontend
 -- register and deploy

-Last COMMIT UPdate task def not to have netstat
+Last COMMIT Update task def not to have netstat

 - Backend
 -- register and deploy